 Perhaps you started out with a local shop, but know that you could have a much wider audience.
 Or you already have an online presence but want to explore where else your product could be seen.
 Whether you’re self-taught, a novice or just curious, this guide will give you a comprehensive overview of where to sell your physical or digital product online and the many channels available to you.
 Take a look here if you are looking for other ways to make money online.

-Where to sell your product online?
+Where and how to sell your product online?

 Firstly, there is no shortage of places to sell your product.
 The difficulty is choosing which ones suit your brand and will enhance the offering you may or may not already have.
 When choosing a physical shop presence, your first thought would be to find the location best for attracting potential customers.
 The same is true for online.
 Here is one of the top tier levels to consider before you begin looking at the many platforms available: